When Is New Tom Cruise Movie?

 Q: What is the title of Tom Cruise’s new movie?

-A: The title of Tom Cruise’s new movie has not been revealed yet.
-The production team has been tight-lipped about the details surrounding the film.
+A: The title of the new Tom Cruise movie has not been revealed yet.